GabrielDCelery/personal-notes/02_area/cs-fundamentals/04-io-models.md

 });
 ```

 Virtual threads are managed by the JVM, not the OS.
 When a virtual thread blocks on I/O, the JVM unmounts it from the OS thread (called a "carrier thread") and mounts a different virtual thread.
-Same idea as Go's goroutines.
+Same idea as Go's goroutines — you write sequential blocking-style code, the runtime handles the multiplexing via epoll underneath.

 |              | OS Thread        | Virtual Thread (Java 21) | Goroutine (Go)         |
 | ------------ | ---------------- | ------------------------ | ---------------------- |